Star Trek: Borg: Plot and gameplay

-In the midst of a Borg invasion ten years after the Battle of Wolf 359, Starfleet Cadet Qaylan Furlong is given an opportunity by Q (John de Lancie) to go back in time and prevent his father's death in the historic battle.
+In the midst of a Borg invasion ten years after the Battle of Wolf 359, Starfleet Cadet Qaylan Furlong is given an opportunity by Q (John de Lancie) to go back in time and prevent his father Ralph's death in the historic battle.

-Q sends Qaylan to the USS Righteous, an Excelsior-class ship on which his father is serving, just before the Battle of Wolf 359.
+Q sends Qaylan to the USS Righteous, an Excelsior-class ship on which Ralph is serving, just before the Battle of Wolf 359.
 Originally, the ship's security officer Coris Sprint was killed by a Borg intruder over four hours before the battle.
 Q gives Qaylan control of Sprint's body at this point, allowing him to change history.
 Since Sprint is Bijani (a heretofore unseen alien race) he has the ability to go into a "Bijani Pain Trance" which allows him to complete jobs even when feeling immense pain.
 This plot device later becomes an important part of the story.
 Meanwhile, Q takes over the role of Dr. Thaddeus Quint, whose personality is similar to Q's.

 At several points throughout the game, the player (Qaylan) is given multiple choices about what actions should be taken in various situations.
 Each action has a correct choice and several wrong choices.
 If the wrong choice is made the game either ends (e.g., ship destruction), or is re-routed back to the choice point (e.g., told to try again).
 In cases where the game ends, Q will reset time and allow the player to try again.
 It is often necessary to fail (and die) in order to gain information and then utilize Q's power to "reset" time to put that information to use.
 If the player makes too many mistakes, however, Q becomes bored and the game ends.

+Once the player has correctly completed all choices, Qaylan succeeds in disarming a BORG device implanted onto the ship's computer core.
+With the BORG device removed, the ship is about to head off to join The Federation at The Battle of Wolf 359, but is told the battle will be won without them.
+Q then reveals himself and expresses surprise at what Qaylan has accomplished.
+To preserve the timeline, he transports both the ship and crew 10 years into the future.
+The crew of the Righteous then leave to link up with the rest of Starfleet in repelling the new Borg invasion.